wiremind/remoulade/docs/source/cookbook.rst

 Composition
 -----------

-Remoulade has built-in support for a couple high-level composition constructs.
+Remoulade has built-in support for a couple of high-level composition constructs.
 You can use these to combine generalized tasks that don't know about one another into complex workflows.